elliottyu19/Collabor8/README.md

 -Uses MATLAB Program to run.
 (Must have ROBOTICS SYSTEM TOOLBOX installed for the files to run properly)

+## Precision Analysis
+This folder contain the MATLAB files used for the precision analysis part of the report.

 ## Files
 The following is a description of the files used in the simulation